How to make a super easy $10 DIY Candy Bouquet

 Add a bow and name tag

 To finish on the DIY candy bouquet, I wrapped some wire-edged ribbon around the entire base of the bouquet.
 Then I just tied a bow in the front.
 It completed the gift perfectly and it looked so cute.
 You can also write the name of the person you are giving the gift to and tape it to a skewer and add it to the bouquet.
 It adds a nice, personalized touch.
+We gave each kid a small candy bouquet.

-- Birthday
+- Birthday gift

 - Baby shower